Welcome to Guatemala!

 More than 70% of our travelers come solo, but they all leave with friends.

-Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.
+Additionally, any travel times listed are approximations only and may change depending on local circumstances.

-Private ground transportation to and from the airport (Included)
+Private ground transportation to and from the airport (Included).

 Some optional activities do not include transportation.